 On-Tap Cataloging of Fine Art Collections: Blockchain and NFC Making it Easy for Art Collectors

-Updated: Dec 9, 2019
+- Dec 10, 2019

-You start buying and it becomes infectious.
+You start buying, and it becomes infectious.

-’Decorative’ takes on a whole new meaning as the art, the artist, the story behind the art opens the door to an art world menagerie that changes, challenges your perspectIves, surprises, shocks and captivates.
+’Decorative’ takes on a whole new meaning as the art, the artist, the story behind the art opens the door to an art world menagerie that changes, challenges your perspectives, surprises, shocks, and captivates.

-In time your collection grows.
+In time, your collection grows.

-You have followed the artists, and seen them grow.
+You have followed the artists and seen them grow.

-Yet, each time you buy, there is paperwork to handle, to file, framers to frame, insurers to consult.
+Yet, each time you buy, there is paperwork to handle, to file, framers to frame, and insurers to consult.

 You realize that with art collecting, managing your collection can be a headache.

-That invoice and certificate of authenticity for the piece you bought ten years ago sits yellowing away in some paper file moved three times, or attached to some email, names all lost and forgotten.
+That invoice and certificate of authenticity for the piece you bought ten years ago sit yellowing away in some paper file moved three times, or attached to some email, names all lost and forgotten.

 And that's if you have the paperwork.